gcliau100/Authentication-with-Node.js/README.md

 # Authentication-with-Node.js
-Backend login authentication using JWT tokens
+Backend login authentication using JWT tokens and MongoDB to store users